WMFN: History

-From about 2006 until November 2008, the station was leased to Tyrone Bynum, a controversial talk show host and deejay who hosted many of his programs on this station, which went under the name "Smooth Vibes"; during periods when there was no talk programming, Bynum (or his staffers) would play Urban Adult Contemporary music.
+From about 2006 until November 2008, the station was leased to Tyrone Bynum, a controversial talk show host and deejay who hosted many of his programs on this station, which went under the name "Smooth Vibes"; during periods when there was no talk programming, Bynum (or his staffers) would play urban adult contemporary music.

 In November 2008, due to low advertising revenues, Bynum opted not to renew his lease with Birach; on November 7, 2008, the station began carrying Regional Mexican programming, moved from WMJH.
 Bynum soon relaunched "Smooth Vibes" as an online-only station free from music licensing fees.

-As "La Poderosa," the station became the exclusive Regional Mexican station in West Michigan, as former competitor stations WYGR and WNWZ have switched to other formats.
+As "La Poderosa", the station became the exclusive Regional Mexican station in West Michigan, as former competitor stations WYGR and WNWZ have switched to other formats.
 The "Poderosa" format has since moved back to WMJH, which has also launched an FM translator at 93.3.
 At that time, WMFN became Radio Activa.

-In 2014, the FCC allowed the station to be moved to south of Chicago in Peotone.
-The station aired a Spanish Contemporary format.
+In 2014, the Federal Communications Commission allowed the station to be moved to south of Chicago in Peotone.
+The station aired a Spanish contemporary format.
 In summer of 2018, the station aired a Polish language format, Polski FM, simulcasting 92.7 WCPY.

-On July 14, 2022, at 1 p.m., WMFN changed their format from Regional Mexican to African-American-oriented news from the Black Information Network.
+On July 14, 2022, at 1 p.m., WMFN changed its format from Regional Mexican to African-American-oriented news from the Black Information Network (BIN).
+The station also began to be carried on the second HD Radio channel of WVAZ, which was already airing BIN.
+In September 2026, iHeartMedia ended its lease of WMFN, with BIN returning to airing only on WVAZ-HD2; after several days silent, the station began to air the demonstration music loop for Barix devices.
+Days after, it started simulcasting WCAR.